 The number of fat cells you have remains fairly constant throughout your life, regardless of whether or not you diet, or are thin or fat, say researchers at the Karolinska Institute, Sweden.
 In a study published in Nature they have demonstrated that we continually create new fat cells to replace those that are breaking down.
-The scientists have also demonstrated that fat people do this at a faster rate than lean people – obese people’s fat cells die at a faster rate and are created at an equally faster rate.
+The scientists have also demonstrated that fat people do this at a faster rate than lean people – people with obesity’s fat cells die at a faster rate and are created at an equally faster rate.

 It has been generally believed that adult humans cannot create new fat cells.
 We have thought, until now, that fat cells only and simply increase their fat mass by adding more lipids into fat cells that already exist in order to settle their body weight – this is true, but that is not the end of the story.
 Research lead by Kirsty Spalding, Jonas Frisén and Peter Arner has recently shown that adult humans constantly produce new fat cells regardless of their body weight status, sex or age.